rikkeuldbaek/DadJokeGenerator_LA_FP/README.md

 <br>

 # **5.5 Repository Structure**
-The scripts require a certain folder structure, thus the table below presents the required folders and their description and content.
+The scripts require a certain folder structure, thus the tables below presents the required folders and their description and content.

 |Folder name|Description|Content|
 |---|---|---|